-Obesity is a troubling and growing trend among our children.
+Childhood obesity is a troubling and growing trend across the world.
 According to the American Heart Association, “about one in three American kids and teens is overweight or obese, nearly triple the rate in 1963.”
 One in three!
 How did America get here so quickly?
-What can we do to stop this explosion in obesity in children?
+What can we do to stop this explosion in childhood obesity?

-Brain Drain: Why Obesity Puts Us All at Risk
+Brain Drain: Why Childhood Obesity Puts Us All at Risk

 If your child suffers a weight problem or you feel they are at risk for one, you can help them by making a few changes.